-Laparoscopy is a minimally invasive technique for viewing the internal structures of the abdomen.
-A Laparoscope (camera) inserted through a small incision in the abdomen magnifies internal structures of the abdomen on a TV monitor for a more thorough examination.
+Laparoscopy is a minimally invasive technique for viewing the internal structures of the abdomen and thorax.
+A Laparoscope (camera) inserted through a small incision in the body wall allowing a magnified view of the internal structures of the thorax and/or abdomen on a TV monitor for further diagnosis or treatment.

 Additional small incisions are made to facilitate the use of surgical instruments.
-The most common application of Laparoscopy has been adopted as a less traumatic and less painful alternative to traditional spays.
+The most common application of Laparoscopy has been adopted as a less traumatic and less painful alternative to traditional neutering.

 Advantages of Laparoscopic Spays over Traditional Surgery